-Vestrahorn is a beautiful mountain on the South East coast of Iceland.
-It is a 15 minute drive from the fishing town of Höfn and the Höfn airport.
-The town is a 6.4 hour drive from Reykjavik, but the airport can be reached by plane in an hour.
+Vestrahorn is a beautiful mountain on the southeast coast of Iceland.
+It is a 15-minute drive from the fishing town of Höfn and the Höfn airport.
+The town is a 6-hour drive from Reykjavik, but the airport can be reached by plane in an hour.
 The majority of great photographs of Vesturhorn are taken from the beach at Stokksnes where the N.A.T.O. base is.

-Vestrahorn looks great in the Winter light.
+Vestrahorn looks great with a layer of snow.
 This Iceland landscape photo was taken on a December afternoon from the sand dunes at Stokksnes.
 There is a huge variety of foreground textures here.
-If you are lucky you wil fine some undisturbed sand without all the tourist foot-prints.
+If you are lucky, you will find some undisturbed sand without all the tourist footprints.

-Vestrahorn can be a great location for Northern lights photography.
-Facing Vestrahorn mountain from Stokksnes is facing North East with is a good direction for Aurora displays.
+Vestrahorn can be a great location for Northern Lights photography.
+Facing Vestrahorn Mountain from Stokksnes is facing North East, which is a good direction for Aurora displays.